chengzeyi/stable-fast/README.md

     num_images_per_prompt=1,
 )

+# NOTE: Warm it up.
-# Warm it up! the first call will trigger compilation and might be very slow!
+# The first call will trigger compilation and might be very slow.
-# After the first call, it should be very fast!
+# After the first call, it should be very fast.
 output_image = compiled_model(**kwarg_inputs).images[0]

 # Let's see the second call!